-The concentration of CO_2 in the global atmosphere exceeded 400 parts per million by volume (ppmv) in 2017.
-This is an increase of approximately 130 ppmv from pre-industrial levels, or almost 50%.
-The official measurements of atmospheric CO_2 concentrations are recorded at Mauna Loa, Hawaii measuring station, activated in 1958.
+The concentration of $CO_2$ in the global atmosphere exceeded 417 parts per million by volume (ppmv) in 2022.
+This is an increase of approximately 147 ppmv from pre-industrial levels, or more than 50%.
+The official measurements of atmospheric $CO_2$ concentrations are recorded at Mauna Loa, Hawaii measuring station, activated in 1958.
 Earlier measurements are available from a number of sources.
-Some of these sources suggest that CO_2 concentrations have been higher than the current levels during the period when the measurements were taken.
+Some of these sources suggest that $CO_2$ concentrations have been higher than the current levels during the period when the measurements were taken.
 Others question the accuracy of these earlier measurements.